MemVerge/nf-float/README.md

 * `vmPolicy`: the VM creation policy, specified as a map.
 Refer to the CLI usage for the list of available options.
 * `timeFactor`: a float number.  default to 1.
 An extra factor to multiply based on the time supplied by the task.
-Use it to resolve some task timeouts.
+Add time factor to enlarge the default timeout of the task.
+  Because WaveRider may take extra time for job migration.
 * `maxCpuFactor`: a float number.  default to 4.
 The maximum CPU cores of the instance is set to `maxCpuFactor` * `cpus` of the task.
 * `maxMemoryFactor`: a float number.  default to 4.
 The maximum memory of the instance is set